 Interested undergraduate college students should apply via the Summer Undergraduate Research Program application by March 1.
 Successful applicants will spend the summer working in a research laboratory in the department.
 The program will begin in June and will normally last for ten weeks.
 A stipend of $3,000 will be offered to each student for the summer.

-- Academic/Research Interest Essay (can be entered on on-line application)
+- Academic/Research Interest Essay

 - Reference Letter (1)